 Private insurance companies regulated by the Federal Medicare program provide access to these supplemental Medicare plans.
 Suppose a company offers Select plans in your area.
-In that case, you can enroll as long as you have an active Medicare Part A and B and live in the service area.
+In that case, you can enroll if you have an active Medicare Part A and B and live in the service area.

 What is a Part B excess charge?

 Medicare Part B excess charges are rare, only charged by around 3% of healthcare providers.
-These charges occur when you have a provider that charges more than the Medicare-approved amount.
+These charges occur when a provider charges more than the Medicare-approved amount.
 Providers that allow excess charges are limited to 15% above the Medicare-approved charge.

 Whether you’re looking for Medicare Supplement, Medigap Select, or Medicare Advantage to help offset your healthcare costs, our licensed insurance agents can help.

 Let us do the heavy lifting and make comparing your supplemental Medicare options quick and easy.
-We can educate you, provide all the available options, and even help guide you through the enrollment process.
+We can educate you, provide all available options, and even help guide you through enrollment.
 Give us a call today or fill out our online request form.